kmackay/emk/README.md

 emk
 ===

-Build system, written in Python.
+A Python-based build tool.

 Requires Python 2.6 or higher; Python 3+ is supported.

-Currently supports OS X and Linux.
-Windows support is planned.
+Currently supports OS X and Linux, with Windows support planned.

 Features
 --------